-The description here was tested by the author using the Windows 7 SP1 operating system (OS).
-Nevertheless, it should also work on any other Windows OS too.
-If you encounter errors after following the steps described here feel free to contact us via our user group and we will try to fix your problem.
+The description here was tested on Windows 7 SP1.
+Nevertheless, it should also work on any other relatively modern version of Windows OS.
+If you encounter errors after following the steps described below, feel free to contact us via our OpenCV Q&A forum.
+We'll do our best to help you out.

-Note: To use the OpenCV library you have two options: Installation by using the pre-built libraries or Installation by making your own libraries from the source files.
-While the first one is easier to complete, it only works if you are coding inside the latest Microsoft Visual Studio integrated development environments (IDE) and doesn't takes advantage of the most novel technologies we integrate into our library.
+Note: To use the OpenCV library you have two options: Installation by Using the Pre-built Libraries or Installation by Making Your Own Libraries from the Source Files.
+While the first one is easier to complete, it only works if you are coding with the latest Microsoft Visual Studio IDE and doesn't take advantage of the most advanced technologies we integrate into our library.

-Installation by using the pre-built libraries
+Installation by Using the Pre-built Libraries